Sakkarai Pongal Recipe (Chakkara Pongal)

 In A Stovetop Pressure Cooker

-Transfer the rinsed lentils to a stovetop pressure cooker and roast on medium heat until they are lightly browned (5-6 minutes), stirring frequently.
+• Transfer the rinsed lentils to a stovetop pressure cooker and cook over medium heat until lightly browned (5-6 minutes), stirring frequently.

 Make Jaggery Syrup